Emceelamb/thesis-presentation/src/slides/05-next.md

 ---

-Routers with networking rules that reflect the communities they serve
+Routers with networking rules (personalities) that reflect the communities they serve

+---

+- How would an anti-capitalist router behave?
+- How would a  parental router behave?
+- How would an introvert router behave?

 ---